esensi/model/readme.md

 $post->mergeEncryptable( ['zip'] ); // ['foo', 'bar', 'baz', 'zip']
 $post->removeEncryptable( 'foo' ); // ['bar', 'baz', 'zip']

-// Check if an attribute is in the Post::$encryptable property if ( $post->isEncryptable( 'foo' ) )
+// Check if an attribute is in the Model::$encryptable property if ( $post->isEncryptable( 'foo' ) )
 {
     // ... foo is not encryptable so this would not get executed